unvibe/unvibe/roadmap.md

 - [ ] project/threads/details -> enable change model within a thread
 - [ ] project/threads/details/assistant -> fix accept flow ux
 - [ ] project/threads/details/assistant -> fix proposals (structured_output)

+---

+## Additional Notes

+- **Playground**

+  - Way to test Runners
+  - Brand new feature (long time)

+- **Add all shiki-themes**

+  - Large set of themes to choose
+  - Can be done in an hour
+  - Not necessary for going public

+- **Refactor WebSocket**

+  - Unified way to send/use WebSocket
+  - Enables more live features
+  - Easy to do
+  - Time

+- **Refactor root loader**

+  - Better first time load
+  - Easy to do
+  - Include info about env

+- **Make env .unvibe/.unvibe-cache**
+  - It's a must